szeiger/extradoc/README.txt

-ExtraDoc
+Extradoc

 An extended version of Scala's scaladoc command.
-It has all the features (and the command line syntax) of the original scaladoc, plus:
+It has all the features (and the command line syntax) of the original Scaladoc, plus:

 - Generate documentation in a single JSON file with a format resembling the structure of the scala.tools.nsc.doc.model.* classes (-doc-format:json)